glanzkaiser/glanzshamzs/Trilinos/Readme.md

 # How to Build
 The build directory (trilinosbuild) and the source directory (the one you git clone -> Trilinos) need to be made parallel, unlike other package where we create the build inside the source directory, this one needs to be made parallel.
 Parallel means if you see a directory you can see the folder of the source and build directory together side by side.

+Below is the scripts for configuring, building and installing Trilinos on GFreya OS.
+It has been tested and worked.

     git clone https://github.com/trilinos/Trilinos.git
     mkdir -v trilinosbuild
     cd trilinosbuild